opatiny/octanis-internship-workbook/vacrob/electronics/pcb.md

 To design!

 Coral is an IA that detects objects and recognizes them.
-A board integrating it will be needed.
-THe coral hardware is a USB stick
+A board integrating it might be included in the project.
+The coral hardware is a USB stick.